rlespinasse/romainlespinasse.dev/content/personal-projects.md

 This blog is itself [a project based on hugo](https://github.com/rlespinasse/rlespinasse.github.io) with some github actions to automate it.

-In term of automation, I play with **Github Actions** and made a small one to `slug` some environment variables : [Github Slug Action](https://github.com/marketplace/actions/github-slug).
+In term of automation, I play with **Github Actions**

+- to `slug` some environment variables : [Github Slug Action](https://github.com/marketplace/actions/github-slug).
+- to add track capabilities between issues : [Issues Tracker Action](https://github.com/marketplace/actions/issues-tracker).

 In `golang`: